CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Field Study

 \subsubsection{Phase 1: Document Collection and Onboarding Sessions}

 Prior to the deployment period, we collected existing lab documents and conducted structured onboarding sessions with each participating lab.

 \textit{Document Collection:} Before the lab director onboarding sessions, we asked professors to share existing lab documents or materials they wished to integrate with \sys{}.
 We specifically requested only documents that could be made publicly available.
-D1 and D3 did not have any documents to start with, while D2 had a 1,650-word-long document that explained the lab director's mentoring plan.
-To avoid a cold-start problem, we generated some documents based on information from each lab’s website and the graduate handbook that each university has, which included requirements, milestones, and timelines for graduate students.
-The research team converted these documents into markdown format, uploaded them to a public GitHub repository for each lab, and granted lab directors write access and students read access.
+The participating labs exhibited diverse documentation practices.
+D1 and D3 had no existing organizational memory systems and primarily relied on informal communication channels such as Slack messages, verbal exchanges, or external resources (e.g., department handbooks).
+To address this and avoid a cold-start problem, the research team worked with them to create initial seed documents based on available resources (e.g., lab websites and departmental handbooks), ensuring that \sys{} would contain useful content immediately upon deployment.
+In contrast, D2 and D4 already maintained web-based documentation, including a lab webpage and a GitHub repository containing the director's advice, mentoring plan, and lab policies.
+However, during the study period, they voluntarily used \sys{} rather than their existing systems.
+The research team, with the directors' approval and guidance, converted all provided materials into markdown files, uploaded them to a public GitHub repository for each lab, and granted lab directors write access and students read access.

 \textit{Lab Director Onboarding Sessions } (45–60 minutes) were conducted via Zoom with lab directors only.
 These sessions covered \sys{}’s knowledge management capabilities, administrative features, the GitHub repository structure, and manager approval workflows for document updates.